vmolchan/High-Performance-Computing/README.md

  ## 07 - Stress and Strain

- This project utilizes **regualr expressions** to extract width and thickness for calculating engineering stress and strain.
+ This project utilizes **regular expressions** to extract width and thickness for calculating engineering stress and strain.